electroglyph/quant_clone/README.md

 `quant_clone input.gguf output.txt`

-input.gguf if the GGUF file whose quantization parameters you would like to copy
+input.gguf is the GGUF file whose quantization parameters you would like to copy

 output.txt parameter is optional, if it's omitted the output will be saved to cmd.txt

 ## Example

-if take one of unsloth's dynamic 2.0 quants and run:
+if I take one of unsloth's dynamic 2.0 quants and run:

 `quant_clone gemma-3-1b-it-UD-IQ1_S.gguf`